JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ## Modelling Plan

-We used a **time-aware split** to simulate real forecasting, no shuffling across seasons.
+To accurately test the influence of pre-set context and simulate real forecasting conditions, we structured the experiment using a time-aware split without shuffling possessions across seasons.

 - **Training Set:** 2018–2024 data (**19,550 possessions**)
 - **Test Set (Holdout):** Entire 2025 season (**9,441 possessions**)

-This ensures the model learns from history and is evaluated on how well it predicts the *future* (2025 season).
+This ensures the model learns from history and is evaluated on how well it predicts the future (2025 season).

 Given the target imbalance, **accuracy** was deemed an inappropriate performance measure.
 Instead, the primary evaluation metric was the **Area Under the ROC Curve (AUC)**.
 AUC measures the model’s ability to discriminate between positive and negative classes with 0.5 representing random guessing and *.0 indicating perfect classification.